Ivanhorod Einsatzgruppen photograph

-The Ivanhorod Einsatzgruppen photograph is a prominent depiction of the Holocaust in Ukraine, on the Eastern Front of World War II.
-Dated to 1942, it shows a soldier aiming his rifle at a woman who is trying to shield a child with her body, portraying one of numerous genocidal killings carried out against Jews by the Einsatzgruppen within German-occupied Europe.
-It was taken in Ivanhorod, a village in German-occupied Ukraine, before being mailed to Nazi Germany.
-However, the Polish resistance intercepted the photograph in Warsaw, and it was subsequently kept as Holocaust imagery by Polish photographer Jerzy Tomaszewski.
-In the 1960s, it was alleged that the photograph was a communist forgery, but that claim was eventually proven false.
-Since then, it has been frequently used in books, museums, and exhibitions focused on the Holocaust.
-British photographic historian Janina Struk describes it as "a symbol of the barbarity of the Nazi regime and their industrial-scale murder of six million European Jews."
+The Ivanhorod Einsatzgruppen photograph is a prominent depiction of the Holocaust in Ukraine during World War II.
+Dated to 1942, it shows an Einsatzgruppen member aiming his rifle at a woman trying to shield a child with her body, portraying one of numerous genocidal killings carried out against Jews by the Einsatzgruppen within German-occupied Europe.
+The photograph was taken in Ivanhorod, a village in what was then German-occupied Ukraine, before being mailed to Germany.
+However, the Polish resistance movement intercepted the photograph in Warsaw, and it was subsequently kept as Holocaust imagery by the Polish photographer Jerzy Tomaszewski.

+The photograph was first published for public consumption in Poland in 1959 and quickly spread across the Western world.
+In the 1960s, far-right West German newspapers alleged that the photograph was a forgery by the government of the Polish People's Republic, but that claim was eventually proven false.
+Since becoming popularly known, it has been frequently used in written works and by museums and exhibitions on the the Holocaust.
+The British photographic historian Janina Struk described the photograph as "a symbol of the barbarity of the Nazi regime and their industrial-scale murder of six million European Jews."

 Background

 During the Holocaust, more than a million Jews were murdered in Ukraine.
-Most of them were shot in mass executions by Einsatzgruppen (death squads) and Ukrainian collaborators.
-In 1897, the Russian Empire Census found that there were 442 Jews (out of a population of 3,032) living in Ivanhorod, a village today in the Cherkasy Oblast, central Ukraine.
-In 1942, a mass shooting by Einsatzgruppen south of the town killed an unknown number of victims.
+Most of them were shot in mass executions by the Einsatzgruppen (Nazi German paramilitary death squads) and Ukrainian collaborators.
+In 1897, the Russian Empire census recorded 442 Jews (out of a population of 3,032) living in Ivanhorod, a village in modern-day Cherkasy Oblast, Ukraine.
+In 1942, a mass execution by Einsatzgruppen personnel south of the village killed an unknown number of victims.
 Part of the massacre is depicted in this photograph.
-After the war, the execution site was used as a field of a collective farm.
+Following the war, the execution site was used as a field of a collective farm.